jia1217/ParallelProgammingLabs/docs/Labs/Lab5_IPI.md

 * Click Customize IP on the following Add IP window.
 The clocking wizard will open.

-* Make sure that the Primary input clock frequency is 125.000 MHz(for PYNQ-Z2) or 100.000 MHz(for Boolean) and the primitive used is MMCM.
+* Make sure that the Primary input clock frequency is 125.000 MHz and the primitive used is MMCM.

 <div align=center><img src="imgs/3_2.png" alt="drawing" width="600"/></div>

 * Select the Output Clocks tab.
 Click on the check box to enable the second clock output.
-Make sure that the requested output frequency is 50 MHz(for PYNQ-Z2) or 100* MHz(for Boolean) for both clocks.
+Make sure that the requested output frequency is 50 MHz for both clocks.

 <div align=center><img src="imgs/3_3.png" alt="drawing" width="600"/></div>